 About the Artist

-Esther de Monteflores (Bellingham) is a contemporary circus artist.
-Esther grew up in the San Francisco Bay Area where she began her circus arts career at the age of nine in her backyard.
-She went on to years of formal training at The Circus Center (San Francisco) and Trapeze Arts (Oakland).
+Esther de Monteflores (Bellingham) is a circus artist, physical performer, and choreographer based in Bellingham, Washington.
 In her work, Esther seeks a balance between technical skill and expressive movement.
 Circus arts allow her to create work that is both intimate and spectacular, using the inherent element of risk to focus attention and spark imagination.
-Recently, Esther’s work has been seen at Seattle's SANCA, in residency at the Lookout Arts Center, on tour with Wise Fool NM’s See/Saw and her solo show, Equilibrium, will be presented in the upcoming Art on the Atlanta Beltline.

 Information included above was provided by artist at the time of application.